 Overview – glycobiology

 Our lab loves sugars!
-Not the kind found in candy though (well, not while we are in the lab).
+Not the kind found in sweets though (well, not while we are in the lab – although #CakeFriday is a thing round here – see our Twitter feed).
 Instead we’re interested in how the plant makes and uses complex multi-unit sugar chains (polysaccharides).
 In particular, we explore the plant cell wall – a structure that surrounds every plant cell, and acts like a skeleton.
 It provides structural support to the plant, and protection from the environment and predators.
 The plants cell wall is also really important to humans.
 It forms the majority of what we call plant “biomass”, and it provides us with dietary fiber, animal feed, fuel, building materials, paper, fabric (cotton) etc. It is also a carbon-sink, since it is a store of carbon fixed during photosynthesis.

-Some of the questions we are asking include “how is the plant cell wall made?”, “can we engineer a better cell wall?”, “what else does the plant do with complex sugars?”, “do plants with altered cell walls interact differently with the environment?”.
+Some of the questions we are asking include “how is the plant cell wall made?”, “can we use synthetic biology engineer a better cell wall?”, “what else does the plant do with complex sugars?”, “do plants with altered cell walls interact differently with the environment including microbes?” and “why oh why are there so many glycosyltransferases?!”.
+More recently, we’ve become interested in how to understand this sort of biology across scale, and how to connect findings in the lab with findings in the field.

 Within the Joint Bioenergy Institute (JBEI), our goal is to make lignocellulosic biofuels and biochemicals (fuels and chemicals made from plant biomass as a starting feedstock) an economic and environmentally sustainable possibility.
 It is a complex network of polysaccharides, lignin and proteins that makes up the majority of plant biomass.
 Our task is to make it easier and more efficient for chemical engineers to deconstruct the cell wall into simple sugars.
 The sugars will be fed to yeast and other micro-organisms to be fermented into ethanol, methyl-ketones, diesel, rocket fuel, plastics… whatever you and the synthetic biologists can imagine!